AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 DUI Laws

 A DUI may take place in a night, but its effects can last for years.
-In Massachusetts, DUIs will stay on your record for five years.
-For your first offense, you could receive a 90-day license suspension, with limited driving privileges for trips to work or school.
+In Massachusetts, DUIs will stay on your record for life.
+For your first offense, you could receive a one-year license suspension, with limited driving privileges for trips to work or school.

 If your blood alcohol concentration was 0.02 percent or higher, you could face even more penalties, and if it’s a repeat conviction, you’ll have to use a DUI interlock for two years.
 The average rates for car insurance increase by 80 percent for drivers with DUIs, according to our research on DUIs and car insurance.